 “All crowds like the drinking song ‘Ein Prosit’ which we always teach to crowds to get them on their feet singing and drinking.
 Audience participation games like the ‘Music Man’s and the ‘Dam Busters’ are always very popular.
 Probably our most requested song that always brings the house down is our arrangement of Queens ‘Bohemian Rhapsody!”

 Ask your Oompah band to perform pop covers if you’re looking for a less traditional Oktoberfest event

 Most oompah bands will be happy to take requests when you contact them in advance of your event.
 You should bear in mind that they excel in fast, upbeat music rather than slow, smoochy numbers.

 If you are booking an oompah band for popular occasions like Oktoberfest or a Christmas party, you should aim to have the band booked in at least a month or two in advance.

 Remember, most bands will only reserve a date in their diary after you have paid a deposit.

 The price will vary depending on how far the band has to travel, the line-up of the oompah band, and the time of the year (some bands may charge more during peak season).
 It’s always worth getting a bespoke quote, but a rough guide for a 1-hour set:

 - 6-piece: £1000

-Yes, unless you are booking a local band, it’s like the band will charge travel expenses.
+Unless you are booking a local band, it’s likely the band will charge travel expenses.
 For a typical band of five members, this would probably be somewhere between £50-£100.